airbytehq/airbyte/docs/integrations/sources/freshservice.md

 The Freshservice connector should not run into Freshservice API limitations under normal usage.
 Please [create an issue](https://github.com/airbytehq/airbyte/issues) if you see any rate limit issues that are not automatically retried successfully.

-## Getting started
+## Setup Guide

-### Requirements
+This guide will help you set up the Freshservice Source connector in Airbyte.
+You need to provide these pieces of information to configure this connector:

 * Freshservice Account
 * Freshservice API Key
-* Freshservice domain name
+* Freshservice Domain Name
 * Replication Start Date

-### Setup guide
+### Step 1: Obtain Your Freshservice Domain Name

+The Freshservice Domain Name is the URL you use to access your Freshservice instance.
+It should be in the format `mydomain.freshservice.com`.
+Make a note of your domain name as you will need it to set up the connector.

+### Step 2: Obtain Your Freshservice API Key

-1. To obtain your Freshservice API Key, go to your Freshservice dashboard and click on your profile picture in the top right corner.
+To obtain your Freshservice API Key, follow these steps:

-2. Select "Profile settings" from the dropdown menu.
+1. Log in to your Freshservice account.
+2. Click on your profile picture located in the top-right corner of your Freshservice dashboard, and then click on `Profile settings`.
-3. In the "Profile settings" page, you will find your API Key under the "Your API Key" section.
-Copy the API Key.
+3. Scroll down to the `Your API Key` section.
+You will find your API key here.
-4. Go to the Airbyte Configuration form for the Freshservice connector.
-5. Enter your Freshservice domain name in the "Domain Name" field.
-This can be found in the website URL when you are logged in to your Freshservice account (e.g., `mydomain.freshservice.com`).
-6. Paste the copied API Key into the "API Key" field of the configuration form.
-Ensure that you have entered the API Key accurately, as it is case sensitive.
+4. Make a note of your API key as you will need it to set up the connector.

+For more information, refer to the Freshservice documentation on [Authentication](https://api.freshservice.com/#authentication).

+### Step 3: Determine Your Replication Start Date

-7. Set the desired Replication Start Date in the "Start Date" field in the format `YYYY-MM-DDThh:mm:ssZ` (e.g., `2020-10-01T00:00:00Z`).
-This will ensure that any data before this date will not be replicated.
+The Replication Start Date is a UTC date and time in the format `YYYY-MM-DDT00:00:00Z`.
+Data before this date will not be replicated in Airbyte.
+Choose an appropriate date and time to start replicating your data.

-For more information on Freshservice authentication and how to find your API key, please refer to the [Freshservice API documentation](https://api.freshservice.com/#authentication).
+### Step 4: Configure the Freshservice Source Connector

+Now that you have the necessary information, follow these steps to configure the Freshservice Source Connector in Airbyte:

+1. Enter your Freshservice Domain Name in the `Domain Name` field.
+2. Enter your Freshservice API Key in the `API Key` field.
+3. Enter your Replication Start Date in the `Start Date` field using the format provided.

+Once you have entered the required information, you can proceed with setting up the Freshservice Source connector in Airbyte.

 ## Changelog